Transition from WYSIWYP to Traditional Notation

 I believe the steps are listed in increasing level of difficulty to learn and master.

 What follows is an example of how this process works with a rather simple snippet of a tune.
 It demonstrates how these changes would be implemented and a summary of what one would have to learn at each step.
-The key to this approach is SNapp, the WYSIWYP display app, which would implement the hybrid sheet music (however, it is not currently implemented).
+The key to this approach is SNapp, the WYSIWYP display app, which would implement the hybrid sheet music (it is not currently implemented).
 Again, this is just an example; the full learning approach would be a candidate for some courseware development.

 Here is the example tune in full WYSIWYP notation: